cpoppema/pass-browser-chrome/README.md

 gpg --sign-key 5AF8663E
 ```

-Signing requires an existing keypair on your server.
-A keypair is also required for `pass` to add new secrets.
+Signing requires an existing trusted key on your server.
+A trusted key is also required for `pass` to add new secrets.

 **Tell pass to allow this key**